 The upgrades meant the circuit could be homologated to FIA Grade 3, paving the way for it to host more significant events.
 The investment paid off when, in 2009, the circuit hosted the FIA European Touring Car Cup, a one-off race won by the Honda Accord of James Thompson, and in 2010 as the opening leg of a three-round series.
 James Thompson won again in the Accord in the first race, while local hero César Campaniço took the second in a BMW.

-Thereafter the ETCC moved on and Braga has reverted to hosting national championships only.
+Thereafter the ETCC moved on and Braga has reverted to hosting national championships only, with the circuit's international homologation lapsing in subsequent years.